If you're looking for search syntax and terminology see our article on advanced search.

 There is an autocomplete component to the search bar so as you type you see the most relevant people, datasets and projects for the string you are entering:

-The search bar is where you can go to find a variety of assets across data.world.
+The search bar is where you can go to find a variety of resources across data.world.
 From it you can search for not only datasets and projects, but for people, organizations, data analysis, queries, specific resource types, and metadata.
 Places searched include:

 - column names